 - IHEA will provide map and agenda via e-mail

-- Note: all disciplions minimum and maximums on the number of participants
+- Note: all disciplines have a minimum and maximum number of participants.

 - Future Workshop Dates:

 - Spring, 2022: April 1-3, Ross Camp

 - Registration: IHEA website (electronic Registration Form & Health Form)

 Note: Purdue's liability coverage extends to 4-H members and certified instructors only.